wncc/learners-space/Python/Week 6/README.md

 Every website has an API or Application Programming Interface hosted on its web server, through which it distributes data avaliable on the web server.
 To use an API, you make a request to a remote web server, and retrieve the data you need.
 Retrieving data using APIs can be useful when the data on the web server is dynamic, that is, changing constantly, for example, stock price data.
 A good analogy for understanding APIs is that when you type in a URL, you request a webpage from the webserver, similarly, through an API you request data from the webserver.
 This data is returned in JSON format.
 * To get into more depth with Python APIs, checkout this link - **[Python API Tutorial](https://www.dataquest.io/blog/python-api-tutorial/)**
+* For further exploration of apis, also checkout - **[APIs in Python](https://towardsdatascience.com/all-you-need-to-know-on-apis-with-python-927fb572d723)**

 ## Introduction to Web Scraping and Parsing